 Running an occasional contest or giveaway is a great band marketing idea — you benefit from the exposure, and lucky fans of yours get something for free from a band they love.

-You could do something as simple as a social media ticket giveaway for your next show, or as involved as a VIP listening party or scavenger hunt around your city.
+You could do a simple social media giveaway, or maybe host a virtual VIP listening party.
 Whatever you do, try to make it fun and exciting so that people are incentivized to spread the word on your behalf.

 Radio might not be your first thought when you’re brainstorming band marketing strategies, but targeting independent and college radio stations can be a very effective way to promote your music.

 If you manage to grab a program director’s attention, you’ll be able to tap into a new audience that trusts and enjoys their music curation.
-Read up on how to pitch radio stations here.
+Here’s how to pitch radio stations.

-We’re not talking about some huge, unattainable contract with a major international brand — you can partner with local businesses and work out a deal that’s simple, authentic, and mutually beneficial.
+Before you get too scared, we’re not talking about some huge, unattainable contract with a major international brand.
+You can partner with local businesses and work out a deal that’s simple, authentic, and mutually beneficial.

 Do some research on companies that are already working with bands similar to where you are in your music career.
-Take note of what both parties put into and get out of the arrangement, and think through what sorts of things you could offer and would benefit from.
+Take note of what both parties put into and get out of the arrangement, and then think through what you could offer and would benefit from.

 As an example, you could strike up a collaboration with a local graphic design firm.
-They create a unique, limited-edition merch item for your band to sell at your next show, and in return, you give them a cut of the profits and help promote them on your website and social media pages.
+They create a unique, limited-edition merch item for you to sell, and in return, you give them a cut of the profits and help promote them on your website and social media pages.

 Build a stunning band website and store in minutes